meesahil7/jobify/README.md

 # Full Stack Application

 This is a full stack application built with a React frontend and a Node.js/Express backend.
-The application includes user authentication features such as signup, login, and OTP verification for secure actions.

 ## Table of Contents